 1. Lake Lowell

 Lake Lowell offers fishing, swimming, and boating throughout the summer and spring.
-If you need some time off the water, visit the Lower Dam Recreational Area and Lake Lowell Park.
+If you need time off the water, visit the Lower Dam Recreational Area and Lake Lowell Park.

 2. Arrowrock Reservoir